Yandex Cloud

 Management console

-1. Navigate to the folder dashboard and select Managed Service for Apache Airflow™.
+2. Go to Managed Service for Apache Airflow™.

-2. Click the name of your cluster and open the Technical maintenance tab.
+3. Click the name of your cluster and select the Technical maintenance tab.

 Maintenance sessions with the Planned status are scheduled for the date and time specified in the Start date column.
-You can move them to a new date and time if needed.
+You can reschedule them to a new date and time if needed.

-To move a maintenance to a new date and time:
+To reschedule maintenance for a new date and time:

 Management console

-1. Navigate to the folder dashboard and select Managed Service for Apache Airflow™.
+2. Go to Managed Service for Apache Airflow™.

-2. Click the name of your cluster and open the Technical maintenance tab.
+3. Click the name of your cluster and select the Technical maintenance tab.

-• To move a maintenance forward to the next maintenance window, click Next window and then Reschedule.
+• To postpone the maintenance until the next available window, click Next window and then Reschedule.

 • To move a maintenance forward or backward to a specific UTC date and time, click Choose date (UTC), then select a new date and time and click Reschedule.